 - Cadets (a youth development program which encourages learning, independence, self-motivation, and leadership in a military context)

 - Newington Challenge (a two-year journey-based program designed to promote personal, physical and emotional growth and encourage a sense of belonging to a group and the wider community)

 - The Duke of Edinburgh’s International Award (this international recognised scheme provides an opportunity for students to develop skills, display initiative and build self-esteem)

 The Cadet program is an opportunity to develop endurance, physical fitness and mental strength and character.
 Newington has one of the longest, continuously running cadet units in Australia.

-The Cadet training program is exciting and varied, encompassing a range of activities such as scuba diving, rock climbing, abseiling, archery, navigation in the bush and camp craft.
-There are also leadership courses offered for each year level from Year 9 upwards.
-The courses are progressive in nature and teach the boys valuable life skills in the art of leadership.
-Successful completion of these courses results in promotion to a higher rank.
-There are also two annual camps.
+The Cadet training program is exciting and varied, encompassing a range of activities such as scuba diving, rock climbing, abseiling, archery, navigation in the bush and camp craft and leadership development.

-Newington Challenge is an outdoor education program which has been specifically tailored to meet the needs of boys in Years 9 and 10.
-The boys work in small groups of 20 alongside a staff member, instructors and Year 11 and 12 student leaders.
+Newington Challenge is an outdoor education program which has been specifically tailored to meet the needs of students in Years 9 and 10.
+They work in small groups of 20 alongside a staff member, instructors and Year 11 and 12 student leaders.

 The program consists of two main components:

 - A sequence of skills development activities including camp skills, paddleboarding, rock climbing, mountain biking and canoeing